You’ve made it!! Congratulations!

 The first few weeks after delivery are a pivotal and often over-looked time period!
 In my opinion a new Mother needs more care and support in this immediate postpartum moment than throughout pregnancy.
 Ancient cultures that have preserved traditional practices know it well - there’s a real postpartum recovery plan for new Moms.
 They are honored, supported, protected, and nourished with very special care.

-The first 6 weeks can influence your recovery timeline and waiting 6 to 8 weeks until after the medical check up is too long!
-There’s so much you can be doing to quickly start your recovery after birth and sooth your body and mind right after childbirth.
+The first 6 weeks can influence your recovery timeline, and waiting 6 to 8 weeks until after the medical checkup is too long!
+There’s so much you can do to kickstart your recovery after birth and soothe your body and mind right after childbirth.

 Need a real plan to heal and safely quick start your postpartum recovery?
 Learn more about my Immediate Postpartum Program - From Birth to 8 weeks postpartum